 3. They may not have seen your follow-up email

 It’s common practice to send an email to your recipient after leaving a voicemail.
 It’s supposed to ensure that if the voicemail gets overlooked, the email will make up for it.
 Not only does this add an extra task to the caller’s day, but there’s a good chance the recipient won’t even see it.

 While email is still a powerful medium under the right circumstances, it’s not always the most effective way to reach customers.
 Our inboxes are flooded every day with promotional emails, newsletter subscriptions, daily digests, rideshare receipts…the list goes on and on.
 Emails run the risk of getting ignored in a stuffy inbox and could even be marked as junk mail.
 And with the average open rate of an email hovering at only 20 percent, you should think twice about relying on it as a backup.

 Sometimes we just plain forget to call people back.
 It would be great if customers would set a reminder to return your call, but we all know that will never happen.
 A text, on the other hand, serves as a reminder to get in touch.
 When you open your text message app, you see all your current conversations in one place.
 Given that people text much more frequently than calling or emailing, your customers will see your message and can reply instantly.

 5. Customers are at work

-It’s challenging for people to pick up the phone during the work day.
+It’s challenging for people to pick up the phone during the workday.
 Why not try texting instead?
-It’s convenient and more discreet than having customers pause their day to have phone conversation.
+It’s convenient and more discreet than having customers pause their day to have a phone conversation.
 Customers can send you a quick text and get the information you need fast so you can get along with your day.